 - Length: 8.27″ (10 cm)

-Another option are Belgain coticules, which we’ll talk about later in this guide.
-However, coticules are natural stones, which can vary in grit and quality.
-Conversely, Naniwa produce high-quality synthetic waterstones, which are designed to always give a consistent grit.
+However, coticules are natural stones, which can sometimes vary in grit and quality.
+Conversely, Naniwa produces high-quality synthetic waterstones, which are designed to always give a consistent grit.

 With just a few passes on the Naniwa 12000, you’ll be able to correct any larger imperfections in a blade than can’t be achieved through stropping.
 It will also help you learn the basics to honing, which can be a useful stepping stone.